Skip to content

 // Appendix 1: Enterprise-Grade Semantic Kernel Security Filter

-// This filter addresses ALL SIX bypass vectors identified in my research
+// This filter addresses the six evasion vectors identified in this research.

 public class NukaSecurityFilter : IFunctionInvocationFilter